sebymiano/cobra/README.md

   least N positional args.
 - `MaximumNArgs(int)` - the command will report an error if there are more than N positional args.
-- `ExactlyNArgs(int)` - the command will report an error if there are not exactly
-  N positional args.
+- `ExactArgs(int)` - the command will report an error if there are not exactly N positional args.
 - `RangeArgs(min, max)` - the command will report an error if the number of args is not between the minimum and maximum number of expected args.